DrosophilaGenomeEvolution/TrEMOLO/tests/regression/README.md

 its 434 records, 15-column schema, source order, TSD shifts, frequencies, and legacy TrEMOLO identifiers.

+The optional `INTEGRATE_TE_TO_GENOME` branch intentionally departs from the invalid canonical legacy FASTA: it no longer inserts event IDs as DNA and now reverse-complements negative-strand canonical TEs.
+Its observed `NEO_GENOME` reconstruction remains byte-identical to `work_test`.
+Liftoff projections are reported with per-event states in `LIFT_OFF_AUDIT.tsv`; discordant chromosome pairs cannot enter the public reference BED.
+See decision 0015 for the exact contract.

 The Quarto report is checked as a lossless presentation of that final table:

 ```bash